An insider’s take by Napa Valley tour guides by Randall Reeves and company

 It is hard to top winery tours and wine tasting in Napa Valley, California.
 The region’s incomparable soils, topography and ideal climate have helped generations of passionate winemakers to create some of the world’s most exquisite wines.

-The options for putting together a personalized wine tour to Napa Valley from San Francisco can be overwhelming.
+The options for putting together a personalized California wine country tour to Napa Valley from San Francisco can be overwhelming.
 Some Napa wineries feature over-the-top luxury, others intimate experiences with the winemaker at a family-owned winery and still others that are exceptional based on how they entertain and educate.

 According to our panel of guides, these are the ‘best’ winery tour and tasting experiences in Napa Valley: